-Join the prestigious Heritage Society, an expression of our appreciation to all who have contributed to our endowment funds, and establish a legacy of support for Historic Bethlehem Museums and Sites for generations to come.
+Join the prestigious Heritage Society, an expression of our appreciation to all who have contributed to our endowment funds, and establish a legacy of support for Historic Bethlehem Museums & Sites for generations to come.

-Endowment funds—which support a variety of important items, from general operating expenses to marketing and children’s activities—provide a financial foundation for Historic Bethlehem Museums and Sites to build on as it continues to develop and offer high quality public programming, maintain excellent collections care, and preserve historic buildings and landscapes.
+Endowment funds—which support a variety of important items, from general operating expenses to marketing and children’s activities—provide a financial foundation for Historic Bethlehem Museums & Sites to build on as it continues to develop and offer high quality public programming, maintain excellent collections care, and preserve historic buildings and landscapes.

 Your tax-deductible gift will enable us to steward the area’s rich heritage properly.